jimf/purescript-lunchnlearn/lesson01/README.md

 .
 ├── bower.json
 ├── bower_components/
+│   ├── purescript-arrays/
+│   ├── purescript-bifunctors/
 │   ├── purescript-console/
+│   ├── purescript-control/
 │   ├── purescript-eff/
+│   ├── purescript-foldable-traversable/
+│   ├── purescript-invariant/
+│   ├── purescript-maybe/
+│   ├── purescript-monoid/
+│   ├── purescript-partial/
+│   ├── purescript-prelude/
+│   ├── purescript-psci-support/
+│   ├── purescript-st/
+│   ├── purescript-tuples/
-│   └── purescript-prelude/
+│   └── purescript-unfoldable/
 ├── src/
 │   └── Main.purs
 └── test/
     └── Main.purs
 ```

-We won't be using any of these, but the important bit is the `bower.json` file,
+We won't be using the `src` or `test` files, but the important bits are in the
-as well as the packages installed within `bower_components/`, particularly
+`bower.json` file and packages installed within `bower_components/`,
-`purescript-prelude`, which will allow us to run the commands below.
+particularly `purescript-prelude` and some others, which will allow us to run
+the commands below.

 ## Start the PureScript REPL